csc-training/summerschool/hpc-ai/demo/Readme.md

     - a.
 Why the first epoch in all tasks is slower than other epochs?
     - b.
 Does the time per epoch matches our calculations?

+3. Before changing the `DataLoader` class in `train_cifar100`, run the training.
+Monitor the GPU utilization with `rocm-smi` every 1 seconds.
+How much GPU utilization do you get?
+    a.
+Monitor the GPU behavior every `0.1` seconds.
+What do observe?
+    a.
+Increase the number of workers [Link to Pytorch Documentation](https://docs.pytorch.org/docs/stable/data.html).
+Now examine the GPU utilization.
+What has changed?

-3. Why using DP or DDP increases the speed of the training?
+4. Why using DP or DDP increases the speed of the training?

-4. Why using 2 GPUs in Data Parallel approach is not as fast as DDP?
+5. Why using 2 GPUs in Data Parallel approach is not as fast as DDP?

-5. Discuss the loss in DDP.
+6. Discuss the loss in DDP.
 Why the loss is not as low as DP and single GPU training?

-6. Why the total number of iterations are different in DDP?
+7. Why the total number of iterations are different in DDP?
     - a.
 What happens if you divide the the `batch_size` by `world_size`.
     - b.
 How does it affect the loss after training?

-7. In `train_cifar100.py`, investigate the effect of switching to a smaller model of `resnet50`.
+8. In `train_cifar100.py`, investigate the effect of switching to a smaller model of `resnet50`.
 How it affects the training speed?
 Does it match your expectations based on the number of parameters?

-8. In `train_cifar100.py`, change investigate the effect of switching to a larger batch size.
+9. In `train_cifar100.py`, change investigate the effect of switching to a larger batch size.
 How it affects the training speed?
 Does it match your expectations based on VRAM utilization?

 ## Monitoring with visulatization